 Her philosophy about street art applies to life: “If you don’t understand small things, then you won’t appreciate the big things.”

-How to do a Lisbon street art tour: You can join a public street art tour (typically offered twice a week) by signing up here.
+How to do a Lisbon street art tour: You can join a public street art tour (typically offered twice a week) that is donation-based.
 If these days or times don’t fit into your schedule or you want to try your own hand at creating street art then sign up for one of their workshops or private tours.
 A portion of their street art tour revenue goes to support public street art projects in Lisbon.

 4. Find the original pastel de nata in Belem and learn the backstory of their creation